boostorg/beast/README.md

 #include <boost/beast.hpp>
 ```

-To build your program successfully, you'll need to add the Boost.System
-library to link with.
-If you use coroutines you'll also need to link
+If you use coroutines you'll need to link with the Boost.Coroutine
-with the Boost.Coroutine library.
-Please visit the Boost documentation
+library.
+Please visit the Boost documentation for instructions
-for instructions on how to do this for your particular build system.
+on how to do this for your particular build system.

 To build the documentation, examples, tests, and benchmarks it is
 necessary to first obtain the Boost "superproject" along with sources of